Biometric Authentication

 What do biometric authentication devices consist of?

-These gadgets collect data and compare it to previously recorded information to see whether there is a match.
+These gadgets collect data and compare it to previously recorded information to see whether there is match.

 The software analyzes the biometric information and compares it to points in the database.